-I’ve got to be honest when we were choosing a car seat for Little Mr, I handed over full responsibility to my hubby.
+I’ve got to be honest when we were choosing a car seat for Olly, I handed over full responsibility to my hubby.
 I didn’t have a clue.
 There were so many to choose from.
 All I knew was that I wanted our baby to be safe in the car when we were out and about.

 Have you heard about the new I-size car seat regulations that are coming into force?
 I hadn’t until Britax sent me an email last week as part of their Mumbassador programme.
 My lovely friends at Britax have cleared up the confusion with this information from their car seat expert Mark Bennett.

 To put simply, i-Size is a new regulation for child car seats that will make it easier for parents to choose and install the right seat, making travelling safer for children.

 One of the most significant changes parents need to be aware of, is how long a child should remain in a rearward facing car seat.
 Under existing laws, parents could switch their baby from their rearward facing Group 0/0+ seat into a forward facing Group 1 seat when they reached 9kg or approximately nine months.

 The new i-Size regulation means parents will have to keep their baby rearward facing until they are at least 15 months old and the move will be based on the size and age of the child rather than weight.
 The new length and age classification will help make it easier for parents to check that their child is ready to be moved to the next stage car seat.

 The new regulation is also about the reinforcement of ISOFIX seats use, which are easier to fit correctly and safely than those secured with the car seat belt.
 Only a third of belted seats are fitted correctly which can have serious implications in the event of a crash*.
 Side impact collisions are one of the most severe types of collisions on the roads** and for car seats to adhere to the new regulations they must pass the newly introduced side impact safety standards.